A Jedi's Fight - A Star Wars Fan Fiction Story

 "You and master Solo are very good friends.
 Han understands what you're saying.
 Doesn't that imply that master Solo is also Force-sensitive.
 He isn't a Jedi Knight, doesn't he want to become one?"

-Chewbacca roared with laughter and slapped Chati on her back.
-The girl was nearly knocked off the rock on which she was sitting, but she kept his balance and started to laugh too.
+Chewbacca roared with laughter and gave Chati a push.
+The girl nearly fell aside, but she kept her balance and started to laugh too.

-Chewbacca put his hairy arm around the girl's shoulders and started telling the story about Han's refusal to apologize after he had quarreled with Leia.
+Chewbacca sat himself next to her and put his hairy arm around her shoulders.
+He started telling her the story about Han's refusal to apologize after he had quarreled with Leia.

 "So, you urged him he should go back, which he finally did," Chati concluded.

 Chewbacca shook his head and continued his grunted story.
-More and more Chati began to understand how Liane had helped and convinced his friend to get back to Dalmaran.
+More and more Chati began to understand how Luke's padawan, Liane, had helped and convinced his friend to get back to Dalmaran.

 "Oh, and when they were united again, master Solo and master Organa got married.
-What happened to that girl Liane.
-Is she Ben's girl friend, or is she his apprentice.
+What happened to Ben's padawan.
+Is she his girl friend, or is she really his padawan.
 Does she want to become a Jedi Knight?
-I hope she is worth Ben's friendship."
+Is she worth Ben's friendship?"

 Chewbacca's grunts became a bit angry and Chati backed off, raising her hand to apologize.

 "I don't know her, I know.
 Do get angry with me, Chewbacca, I understand she is your friend too.
-I was only wondering why she isn't with Ben, so she could help and encourage him."
+I thought it odd, that she isn't accompanying Ben, but he has explained to me that the intruder who ruined my people's way of living, is also dangerous to her.
+Do you know, in which way?"

 Chewbacca's expression became worried, his anger disappeared.
 In slow grunts, as if he was searching the right words he tried to explain the situation.

 Chewbacca nodded.
 They were silent for a long time.
-Chati looked again in the direction of Ribana.
-The town itself was far beyond the horizon and invisible, but Chati felt she looked in the right direction.
-Just outside Ribana in the valley behind the town was the house where she and her brothers were born, where she had lived in peace on the vineyard of her parents and her uncle and aunt.
-Her father and her uncle had been elected to lead Ribana and take the decisions which would help all the Quelans to live a peaceful life.
+Chati thought about Ben's padawan Liane who was living in exile like her.
+Ribana, her home town was a quite a distance from the place where the harvesters were doing their work.
+Chati looked east in the direction where she assumed the town must be far beyond the horizon and invisible.
+Outside Ribana in the valley behind the hill side that separated the vineyard from the town, was the house where she and her brothers were born, where she had lived in peace with her parents, her uncle and aunt and her cousins.
+Her father and her uncle had been elected to lead Ribana and take the decisions which would help all the Quelans to live a peaceful and prosperous life.
 Then that weirdo had come and everything had changed.
-Chati felt the tears in her eyes and wiped them away with the sleeve of her tunic.
+Chati felt the tears welling up in her eyes and wiped them away with the sleeve of her tunic.
 She mustn't cry, she wasn't a child anymore.
-She was nearly eighteen and on the brink of a new wonderful future, because Ben believed she could be a Jedi Knight, but deep in his heart she longed to see Ribana and especially her own house in the valley.
-How long would it take the harvesters to lead the river back in its old bedding?
-What kind of plan were her new friends making.
+She was twenty years old and on the brink of a new wonderful adventure, new future, because Ben believed she could be a Jedi Knight, but deep in her heart she longed to see Ribana and especially her own house in the valley.
+How long would it take before the harvesters could lead the river back in its old bedding?
+What kind of plans were Ben and friends making.
 Could they free her hometown?
 Suddenly she jumped to her feet.
 She had to do something.
 She wanted to go to Ribana and see for herself what had become of the town.
 She believed Ben's stories, she could envision what Ben had been telling her and those images made her heart bleed.

 Chewbacca had watched the young woman closely.
 He had seen the happy smile appear and vanish on her face.
 And now the expression was pervaded with grief.
 He grunted some words as consolation.
 Chati looked up.